 Step 2: Build His Trust

 Then it happened.
 One day he was without me and he panicked.
 I was immediately notified and went to get him.
 But, he did it.
 HE RAN TO ME.
 He felt safe with me.
-I broke through?
+Did I break through?
 Did I break through?

 Step 3: Don’t Punish